 There will be plenty of opportunities to get in the water, so bring your cozzie.

-Definitely needed, especially if camping or staying in hostels.
+Definitely needed, especially if camping, sharing rooms or staying in hostels.

 Underwear & Socks

 Breathable materials are best!
 Bring at least one sports bra.
 As well as normal trainers socks, I usually always have a couple of pairs of thick hiking socks too.

 A pair of shorts or two is always useful for activities like hiking or white water rafting.